 - What tasks do they want to perform?

-“Creating personas for your audiences puts you and your developer on the same page as far as knowing how to present your website’s content.
+Creating personas for your audiences puts you and your developer on the same page as far as knowing how to present your website’s content.
 Everyone has the same clear examples of what your target audiences look like.
 Visualizing this helps your developer to present navigation or content in a way that’s appropriate for each visitor’s journey through the site.”

 Voice and tone

 In her article on the Neilson Norman group blog, The four dimensions of tone of voice, Kate Meyer states: “Tone of voice is the way we tell our users how we feel about our message, and it will influence how they’ll feel about our message, too.”
 Funny vs. serious?
 Formal vs. casual?
 Respectful vs. irreverent?
 Enthusiastic vs. matter-of-fact?
-Have a look at Meyer’s framework of four dimensions that you can use to analyze or plan your site’s tone of voice (she even includes examples illustrating how these dimensions can be applied to website copy.)
+Look at Meyer’s framework of four dimensions that you can use to analyze or plan your site’s tone of voice (she even includes examples illustrating how these dimensions can be applied to website copy.)